These Are the Sustainable Home Decor Pieces to Invest in if You Have Commitment Issues

 Searching is half the fun, but the question still remains: How do you decide?
 According to Hopp, you need to love the piece in question.
 "It’s a hard thing to do in a vintage shop, but I try my hardest to give myself at least a day to think on a purchase—even with the risk of it being swept up from under me," she says.
 It's like dating, but with furniture.

-To help you get started on your sustainable home decor quest (and to overcome those commitment issues) we had Hopp and creative producer and design guru Kristine Claghorn shed some light on five must-have pieces that’ll help you seal the deal.
+To help you get started on your sustainable home decor quest (and to overcome those commitment issues) we had Hopp and creative producer and design expert Kristine Claghorn shed some light on five must-have pieces that'll help you seal the deal.

 Keep reading for the 5 sustainable home decor pieces worth investing in, according to design pros.